"The 5-Minute Civilization"

 Hero Generations is a quick-playing turn-based strategy game that takes inspiration from rogue-likes, 4X strategy, and independent art games.
 It has been described as the offspring of Sid Meier’s Civilization, Jason Rohrer’s Passage, and The Legend of Zelda.

-You play a rapidly aging hero that explores a procedurally generated world in search of fame and a mate to settle down with before you die.
-After your life ends, you continue on adventuring as your child.
-Depending upon your choices, your child will be either more fit to take on the world, or hobbled by your poor decisions.
+Each step your hero takes is 1 year of their life.
+Explore a procedurally generated world in search of fame and a mate before you die.
+After your life ends, you continue on as your child.
+Depending upon your choices, your child will either be more fit or hobbled by your poor decisions.

 For purchasing difficulties, contact Humble support: email@example.com